sukelv0802/Summer-Intern-Project/README.md

 - `applicationUpdated.py` serves as a GUI-based control and monitoring system for a Raspberry Pi Pico-based data acquisition setup.
 It allows users to start, pause, and resume data collection, set operational parameters like thresholds and cycle periods, and visualize the acquired data in real-time.
 Additionally, the application supports exporting collected data to Excel for further analysis.

+- Essentially, what we are doing is biasing the ESD protection diode on each pin of an IC, and reading the voltage drop.
+If the IC is functional, we should get a voltage drop of ~0.6-0.7V, and that should be reflected in the data recorded.
+In the case of an open, the resistance should theoretically shoot up to infinity, in which case we would read near 0V.
+If that is ever read, our application will highlight it, indicating that an open has been detected

 For more details on the actual project, you can refer to the Project Scope Document.docx.

 ## Prerequisites